 This year, CNIB was awarded a grant by the Law Foundation of Ontario to launch the Know Your Rights project.

-Running until June 2019, the project will develop plain language legal information resources that will help Ontarians who are blind, partially sighted or Deafblind to better understand their legal rights and challenge discrimination.
+Launching summer 2019, the project will develop plain language legal information resources that will help Ontarians who are blind, partially sighted or Deafblind to better understand their legal rights and challenge discrimination.
 The project will also train CNIB staff on how to connect individuals with legal resources and train legal professionals on how to better accommodate and serve our community members.

 To date, we have recruited a diverse, talented team of volunteer lawyers and community advocates – the Know Your Rights “Working Group” – to help guide the project and develop the resources.

 At CNIB, the project is led by Avery Au, a lawyer who is excited to share his passion for making legal information more user-friendly and accessible.
 He is coordinating the efforts of the working group and building our network of collaborators, which already includes Community Legal Education Ontario, Ontario Justice Education Network, ARCH Disability Law Clinic and the Human Rights Legal Support Centre.
 To learn more or get involved with the working group, please email Avery Au, Project Lead, Know Your Rights.

 Technology fosters inclusion, reducing feelings of isolation and depression for people who are blind, partially sighted or Deafblind – but only when it's accessible, available and affordable.
 But the fee structure for the Government of Ontario’s Assistive Devices Program (ADP) to make tools and tech more affordable hasn't been substantially reviewed in nearly 20 years.
 That means categories for visual aids haven't been updated to include modern devices.
 Our advocates are urging the province to recognize the immediate need to modernize the Assistive Devices Program.